waylonflinn/libris/README.md

 ## Functions in Redis

-A basic introduction to what goes in the `lib` directory.
+Here's a basic introduction to what goes in the `lib` directory.
 This is how you create a function in a Redis
 script:

 	--// add two numbers